lwcarani/json-parser/README.md

 Manually type the JSON object you would like to parse:
 >
 ```
-So now, the user can type in a JSON object, and the program will return `1` if JSON object was unable to be parsed (and print an error message), or the program will return `0` if the JSON object was able to be parsed, and print the resulting JSON object:
+So now, the user can type in a JSON object, and the program will return `1` if the JSON object was unable to be parsed (and print an error message), or the program will return `0` if the JSON object was able to be parsed, and print the resulting JSON object:

 ```cmd
 C:\> jp